No early mail-in voting for Foxboro spring election

 Gibson pointed out the two election-related discussions were especially timely, since Tuesday was the first day that nomination papers were available for the May 1 town elections.

-Nomination papers must be returned to the town clerk’s office with the signatures of at least 50 registered voters by March 13 at 5 p.m. when the ballot will be finalized.
+Nomination papers must be returned to the town clerk’s office with the signatures of at least 50 registered voters by 5 p.m., March 13, when the ballot will be finalized.

 Lastly, a single five-year seat will be opening up on the Foxboro Housing Authority.